Drtabet/trial/privacy.md

 <h3>Contact us</h3>

 If you have any questions regarding privacy while using the Application, or have questions about our practices, please contact us via email at Privacy@BurnsPlastics.com .

+<h3>Contact us</h3>

+If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at privacy@burnsplastics.com .